Acts of the Apostles 16:22-34.

 for you have heard the words of my mouth;

 in the presence of the angels I will sing your praise; I will worship at your holy temple.

 When I called, you answered me;

+you built up strength within me.
+Your right hand saves me.
 The LORD will complete what he has done for me;

 your kindness, O LORD, endures forever;